thm2kor/Udacity-CarND-Behavioral-Cloning-P4/README.md

         epochs=epochs_count, verbose=1, callbacks=[checkpointer, logger])
 ```

 6. After the training is complete, the model is saved in the TensorFlow SavedModel (.h5) format.
-The function will serializes the CNN architecture(layers and their connections), the weights values , the optimizer and the metrices.
+The function will serialize the CNN architecture(layers and their connections), the weights values, the optimizer and the metrices.
 ```python
 #Save the model
 filename = './models/model_{}.h5'.format(datetime.now().strftime("%Y%m%d-%H%M%S"))